UPPMAX/HPC-python/docs/day4/parallel.rst

 .. objectives::

    - Learn general concepts for parallel computing
-   - Gain knowledge on the tools for parallel programming in different languages
+   - Gain knowledge on the tools for parallel programming
    - Familiarize with the tools to monitor the usage of resources

 .. admonition:: Get today's tarball!